TakuyaAono/bl_matplotlib/doc/devel/communication_guide.rst

 Our approach to community engagement is foremost guided by our :ref:`mission-statement`:

-* We demonstrate that we care about visualization as a practice.
+* We demonstrate that we care about visualization as a practice
-* We deepen our practice and the community’s capacity to support users, facilitate exploration, produce high quality visualizations, and be understandable and extensible.
+* We deepen our practice and the community’s capacity to support users, facilitate exploration, produce high quality visualizations, and be understandable and extensible
 * We showcase advanced use of the library without adding maintenance burden to the documentation and recognize contributions that happen outside of the github workflow.